Stevie Wonder: 1990s: Jungle Fever and 1996 Olympics

-2000–present: Later career and collaborations
+Into the 21st century: Later career and collaborations

-Into the 21st century, Wonder contributed two new songs to the soundtrack for Spike Lee's Bamboozled album ("Misrepresented People" and "Some Years Ago").
+In 2000, Wonder contributed two new songs to the soundtrack for Spike Lee's Bamboozled album ("Misrepresented People" and "Some Years Ago").
 Wonder continues to record and perform; though mainly occasional appearances and guest performances, he did do two tours, and released one album of new material, 2005's A Time to Love.
 In June 2006, Wonder made a guest appearance on Busta Rhymes' album The Big Bang, on the track "Been through the Storm".
 He sings the refrain and plays the piano on the Dr. Dre- and Sha Money XL–produced track.
-He appeared again on the last track of Snoop Dogg's album Tha Blue Carpet Treatment, "Conversations".
+He appeared again on the last track of Snoop Dogg's 2006 album Tha Blue Carpet Treatment, "Conversations".
 The song is a remake of "Have a Talk with God" from Songs in the Key of Life.
 In 2006, Wonder staged a duet with Andrea Bocelli on the latter's album Amore, offering harmonica and additional vocals on "Canzoni Stonate".
-Wonder also performed at Washington, D.C.'s 2006 "A Capitol Fourth" celebration.
-His key appearances include performing at the opening ceremony of the 2002 Winter Paralympics in Salt Lake City, the 2005 Live 8 concert in Philadelphia, the pre-game show for Super Bowl XL in 2006, the Obama Inaugural Celebration in 2009, and the opening ceremony of the 2011 Special Olympics World Summer Games in Athens, Greece.
+Wonder also performed at Washington, D.C.'s 2006 A Capitol Fourth celebration.

+His other key appearances include performing at the opening ceremony of the 2002 Winter Paralympics in Salt Lake City, the 2005 Live 8 concert in Philadelphia, the pre-game show for Super Bowl XL in 2006, the Obama Inaugural Celebration in 2009, and the opening ceremony of the 2011 Special Olympics World Summer Games in Athens, Greece.

-Wonder's first new album in ten years, A Time to Love, was released in October 2005 to lower sales than previous albums, and lukewarm reviews—most reviewers appearing frustrated at the end of the long delay to get an album that mainly copied the style of Wonder's "classic period" without doing anything new.
+Wonder's first new album in 10 years, A Time to Love, was released in October 2005 to lower sales than previous albums, and lukewarm reviews—most reviewers appearing frustrated at the end of the long delay to get an album that mainly copied the style of Wonder's "classic period" without doing anything new.
 The first single, "So What the Fuss", was released in April.
 A second single, "From the Bottom of My Heart", was a hit on adult-contemporary R&B radio.
 The album also featured a duet with India Arie on the title track "A Time to Love".

 Wonder did a 13-date tour of North America in 2007, starting in San Diego on August 23; this was his first U.S. tour in more than 10 years.
-On September 8, 2008, he started the European leg of his Wonder Summer's Night Tour, the first time he had toured Europe in over a decade.
-His opening show was at the National Indoor Arena in Birmingham in the English Midlands.
+On September 8, 2008, he started the European leg of his Wonder Summer's Night Tour, the first time he had toured Europe in more than a decade.
+His opening show was at the National Indoor Arena in Birmingham, in the English Midlands.
 During the tour, he played eight UK gigs; four at the O2 Arena in London (filmed in HD and subsequently released as a live-in-concert release on DVD and Blu-Ray, Live At Last), two in Birmingham and two at the M.E.N.
 Arena in Manchester.